seek4science/seek/tech/extended-metadata.md

 We are planning on making it easier for an instance administrator to define Extended Metadata themselves, initially through simple JSON or an Excel template, and then longer term through a user interface.

+If you have a metadata scheme that you think is in a mature state and would like to be added as a default installation, or need help adding to your own instance, then please [contact us](/contacting-us)

 This is something we've been rolling out slowly and carefully, after initially using internally, because once defined and populated they are difficult to redefine.